intelligentnet/arcagi/README.md

 place for an LLM/Gen-AI in object recognition and/or generating candidate solutions.
-It was hoped that the author's previous experience of LLMs (see LLMClient), would help.
+It was hoped that the author's previous experience of LLMs (see LLMClient), would help (for code generation).
 It might eventually, for now there is plenty to explore with the current Symbolic approach.
 Code generation was experimented with, given some data structures and a textual description of the problem, but the code generated was poor quality and time consuming to debug (Rust is probably not